gitkraken/git-integration-for-jira-self-managed-docs/git-integration-for-jira-self-managed/scriptrunner-javadoc-git-rest-integration-IntegrationRequest-gij-self-managed.md

 ## getOrigin()
-Returns the Origin of the Integration.
+Returns the Origin of the integration.

 ## getPassword()
-Returns password encrypted.
+Returns the encrypted password.

 ## getPat()
-Returns PAT encrypted.
+Returns the encrypted PAT.

 ## getProjectMappingIds()
-Returns numeric projects IDs associated with the repository.
+Returns the numeric projects IDs associated with the repository.